 - Bass (low note) control - Treble (high note) control - Fader control (Volume balance control between front and rear speakers) - Balance control (Volume balance control between right and left speakers)

-To change control modes: Each pushing the "T/B" button changes control modes in the following sequence starting from volume control mode.
-(When the radio is powered on, control mode is in the volume control.)
+To change control modes: Each brief press of the "T/B" button changes control modes in the following sequence starting from volume control mode.
+(When the radio is first turned on, the control mode is in the volume control.)